Telefonica/opensource-scaffold/README.md

 ```

 > [!NOTE]
-> These snippets have been copied from the [eBay's open source program docs](https://opensource.ebay.com/contributing/approval/tooling/).
+> These snippets are from the [eBay's open source program docs](https://opensource.ebay.com/contributing/approval/tooling/).
 Check the original source for more information.